 How can brands better leverage B2B partnerships?

 B2B brands should be open-minded about the possibilities for adding high-value partnerships to their marketing mix.
-If brands do not have an active and well-managed affiliate program, they should certainly consider adding one—but don't stop there.
+If brands do not have an active and well-managed affiliate programme, they should certainly consider adding one—but don't stop there.

-Employees and customers can be some of a brand's best advocates; they should consider a referral or ambassador program to take advantage of the reach of those loyal voices.
-Consider influencer partnerships, these can easily be incorporated into an existing affiliate or referral program or can stand alone.
+Employees and customers can be some of a brand's best advocates; they should consider a referral or ambassador programme to take advantage of the reach of those loyal voices.
+Consider influencer partnerships, these can easily be incorporated into an existing affiliate or referral programme or can stand alone.
 As mentioned above, having others advocating on behalf of a brand can be incredibly valuable to a brand's growth marketing plan.

 If there are complementary brands or technologies that pair well with a brand's target audience, a technology integration or reseller partnership may be the perfect fit.
 Most importantly, think outside the box.
 Some partnerships are obvious, but others take a bit more creativity.
 One of our B2B clients had great success with a unique direct mail partnership – there are endless opportunities to consider.

 Finding the right agency with B2B expertise and resources should be a first step for brands looking to leverage B2B partnerships.
 Acceleration Partners can provide a consultation and guidance on what areas and opportunities brands should be investing in for their B2B partnership marketing efforts.
-Our managed services make the setup and ongoing maintenance of these programs a light lift for brand's internal marketing teams.
+Our managed services make the setup and ongoing maintenance of these programmes a light lift for brand's internal marketing teams.